angular/angular/aio/content/guide/http.md

 An app should give the user useful feedback when data access fails.
 A raw error object is not particularly useful as feedback.
-In addition to detecting that an error has occurred, you will need to get error details and use that compose a user-friendly response.
+In addition to detecting that an error has occurred, you need to get error details and use those details to compose a user-friendly response.

 Two types of errors can occur.